 Did you know that in the United States, most cases of hypothyroidism are immune related?
 If that is the case for humans, it might also be the case for dogs.
-Indeed, thyroid disease is very common in dogs here in the U.S. Here is what my research is telling me, and reach out to me for help!
+Indeed, thyroid disease is very common in dogs here in the U.S. Here is what my research is telling me, and contact me for help.

 Hypothyroidism, or underactive thyroid, can be caused by environmental toxins, heavy metals and other chemicals which act as endocrine or hormone disruptors, interfering with the thyroid’s ability to function and metabolize properly.
 Chronic inflammation and stress can also cause hypothyroidism.
 Inflammatory foods can worsen the problem, and they also inflame the intestines — this interferes with the absorption of iodine, which is necessary for thyroid function.